2018 District Convention

-Stay connected throughout the weekend with the NEW Convention App – available for iOS and Android devices.
+Stay connected throughout the weekend with the Convention App- available soon for iOS and Android devices.
+More info coming soon.

 All Key Club members must stay at the official convention hotel in accordance with Key Club International policy.